Charleston, South Carolina

 SEO in the Charleston metro is a market problem before it’s a technical one.
 King Street retail, Mount Pleasant professional services, North Charleston commercial corridors, Summerville/Nexton residential growth — every corridor carries a different search behavior, a different competitive set, and a different page structure that will actually rank.

-Our work is to build the site structure, page targeting, and local signals so that the right people find your business at the moment they’re looking — and so the page they land on is good enough that they take action.
-That covers technical audits, on-page optimization, internal linking architecture, content alignment, and local targeting across Charleston, Mount Pleasant, North Charleston, Summerville, and Myrtle Beach.
+Our job is the site structure, page targeting and local signals that put you in front of the right search at the right moment: technical audits, on-page work, internal linking, content alignment and local targeting across Charleston, Mount Pleasant, North Charleston, Summerville, and Myrtle Beach.

-Every engagement starts with a free audit and a written plan for what to fix first — ranked by impact, not by what’s convenient to bill for.
-Pricing is one flat plan: $500 setup + $297/mo.
-No surprise scope, no retainer creep.
+Every engagement starts with a free audit and a written plan, ranked by impact rather than by what is convenient to bill for.
+Pricing is a one-time setup plus a flat monthly rate.

 01